radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 Initialization of a persistent cache happens in two phases.
 The first phase is to create an LDIF formatted file of the cache contents (if you already have an LDIF file, you have the option to use this existing file as opposed to generating a new one).
 The second phase is to initialize the cache with the LDIF file.
 After the first phase, RadiantOne prepares the LDIF file to initialize the cache.

+Persistent cache is configured from the Root Naming Context where the identity view is mounted.
+If the Root Naming Context contains many sub-branches/containers, you can choose to cache some of them and not others.
+A summary of configured branches is shown on the CACHE tab for the selected naming context.

 ## Options for Refreshing the Persistent Cache

 There are four categories of events that can invoke a persistent cache refresh.
 They are: